logo

 Fairleigh Dickinson University-Florham Campus

-The Florham Campus of Fairleigh Dickinson University offers a Master of Arts (MA) in Clinical Mental Health Counseling that is accredited by CACREP and teaches students the skills needed to work in community mental health organizations, hospitals, and other related settings.
+The Florham Campus of Fairleigh Dickinson University (FDU) offers a Master of Arts (MA) in Clinical Mental Health Counseling that is accredited by CACREP and teaches students the skills needed to work in community mental health organizations, hospitals, and other related settings.
 Students complete 60 credits, including courses like Counseling Skills and Practices; Crisis Intervention; and Multicultural Counseling, and complete a comprehensive exam at the end of the program.
 Additionally, students can choose to complete three more credits to earn a specialization in either school counseling or addiction counseling.
-The degree takes two and a half years if completed full-time.
+Students are expected to complete the program on a full-time basis, which takes two and a half years including summer semesters.
 Upon completion of the degree, students will meet the educational requirements to become a Licensed Professional Counselor (LPC) in New Jersey.

 Kean University